GaduaLab/PerceptronPicklePl/README.md

-Provided are six pretrained models for Polish language:

-polish_full_5.pickle
-polish_simplified_5.pickle
-polish_simplified_uber_5.pickle

-and their merged versions.
+There are provided two pretrained models, one that provides more information on a word (polish_full_merged_10.pickle, and second that provides less, but is more accurate (polish_simplified.pickle) and is lighter.

-Merged versions (maybe it's not the best name) are trained on tags, where agglutinated endings and particles are not treated as single words.
-This allows to use those models for tagging text, that is not prepared in such a way, that all agglutination particles are detached from words.
+They are trained tagged corpora, where agglutinated endings and particles are not treated as single words, if they are written together.
+This allows us to use those models for tagging text, that is not prepared in such a way, that all agglutination particles are detached from words.

 They have been trained on lists of tagged sentence/words extracted from Milionowy Korpus (it can be downloaded from here: http://nkjp.pl/index.php?page=14&lang=0).

 In order to tag with NLTK perceptron tagger polish sentences, they must be loaded manually in this way: